Akene-Uzezi/incident-tracker-backend/README.md

    ```

 4. The server will be available at `http://localhost:3002`
-   - Database tables are automatically created on first run
+   - Database tables are automatically created on first run via `tables.sql`
+   - A default superadmin user is seeded (`admin@example.com`)
    - Server waits for PostgreSQL to be healthy before starting

 ### Running Locally